 This grant program is not accepting applications at this time.

 The Women’s Fund welcomes funding requests from non-profit organizations that are tax-exempt under sections 501(c)(3) and 509(a) of the Internal Revenue Code and from governmental agencies serving Spencer County.
 Funding requests from nonprofit organizations not classified as a 501(c)(3) public charity may be considered provided the project is charitable and supports a community need (a fiscal sponsor may be required).
-School administrators and teachers planning to apply for a grant must contact the Foundation’s Regional Director of Community Engagement and Impact, Emily Davis, prior to beginning the application process to discuss guidelines pertaining to funding requests from school personnel and school corporation oversight of the application process.
+School administrators and teachers planning to apply for a grant must contact the Foundation’s Regional Director of Community Engagement and Impact, Emily Alvey, prior to beginning the application process to discuss guidelines pertaining to funding requests from school personnel and school corporation oversight of the application process.